jktrn/enscribe.dev-hexo/source/_posts/writeups/utc/port-authority.md

 ![Lanes](/asset/utc/lanes.gif)

-Although we've managed to stabilize level 5, we need to be able to toggle the lanes off to manually solve the challenge.
+Yes!
+We've managed to stabilize level 5 completely!
+Now, we need to be able to toggle the lanes off to manually solve the challenge.
 Let's add more checkboxes to the HTML and adjust the JS accordingly:

 {% ccb lang:html gutter1:21-39 caption:'[HTML] Adding lane checkboxes' diff_add:10-18 %}
             <p>Loop Ships:</p>